AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

 Guide-level explanation
 =======================

-Pattern matching can be used to select the execution of a number of alternatives, depending on the form of an expression of any elementary or composite types.
-It takes the form of a disjonction of cases, corresponding to different patterns.
+Pattern matching can be used to select the execution of a number of alternatives, depending on the form of an expression of any elementary or composite type.
+It takes the form of a disjunction of cases, corresponding to different patterns.

 For scalar types, a pattern can be either a static literal, a range, a subtype, or a hole, represented with the ``<>`` notation.
 We say that an expression matches a pattern if it is included in the set of values represented by the pattern, with the hole matching any values of the type.
 Patterns that lead to a similar treatment can be grouped together using the ``|`` connector.
 For example, we can write a match on a discrete type as follows:

 .. code-block:: ada